 The ropes are the strongest part of the pilot ladder.
 Since the rope material is manila rope, it is very vulnerable and sensitive to salt and water.
-Special care should therefore be taken when strong the pilot ladder during the sea voyage.
+Special care should therefore be taken when stowing the pilot ladder during the sea voyage.

 As per ISO 799 the following requirements apply to the side ropes: